 Pathify Customer Story

-Ask most higher ed employees where they received the most benefit the past two years and they’re likely to respond resoundingly with their appreciation for remote or hybrid work opportunities.
-Instead of spending hours in an office when there are competing priorities (including their own educational pursuits), employees receive the option of working from home, creating more flexibility than any other time in higher education.
-Despite the convenience remote work offers, it still has its drawbacks.
+Ask higher ed professionals where they received the most benefit the past two years and they often respond with their appreciation for remote or hybrid work opportunities.
+Many staff working at colleges and universities had the option to work from home, creating more flexibility previously unknown for most pursuing a career in higher ed.
+And what’s become clear — despite the convenience — remote work still has drawbacks.

-With fewer in-person interactions, water cooler talk becomes scarce.
-Yet it remains a crucial part of building camaraderie and community among employees.
-This need spurred Indian Hills Community College to pursue an intranet solution serving as a virtual water cooler while centralizing documents across various departments.
+With fewer in-person interactions, the opportunity to bond around the water cooler becomes far less frequent.
+Yet this interaction remains a crucial part of building camaraderie and community among employees.
+This need spurred Indian Hills Community College (IHCC) to pursue an intranet solution serving as a virtual water cooler, while centralizing documents across the school’s digital universe.

 About Indian Hills Community College

-Located in Ottumwa, Iowa, Indian Hills Community College (IHCC) aims to provide students what they need to succeed in a four-year program or a life-fulfilling career.
-It’s ranked among one of the top 500 community colleges in the country and prides itself on putting students on a fast track to in-demand and high-paying jobs.
+Located in Ottumwa, Iowa, Indian Hills Community College aims to provide students what they need to succeed in transitioning to either a four-year program — or straight into an exciting career.
+It’s ranked among the top 500 community colleges in the country, and takes pride in putting students on a fast track to in-demand and high-paying jobs.

-Prior to engaging with Pathify, IHCC faced similar challenges to many other institutions with large workforces.
-Much of the communication involved massive group emails with a disjointed file sharing process.
-In addition, many of those files lived on the website as a PDF, hurting the institution’s site speed.
+Prior to engaging with Pathify, IHCC faced similar challenges to other institutions employing a large workforce.
+Most communications involved massive group emails and a completely disjointed file sharing process.
+Most files “lived” on the website as PDFs — leading to deteriorating performance of the website for all users.

 Dr. Bianca Myers, Executive Dean of Advancement at Indian Hills, discovered this drop in performance, in addition to a drop in organic search traffic.
-As a result, the site had less visibility for prospective students seeking out community colleges in Iowa.
+As a result, the site had less visibility for prospective students searching for community colleges in Iowa.

 “We knew hosting so many PDFs on our site hurt us,” Myers said.
 “We had had some outside companies analyze our dip in traffic and they kept telling us we need to get the PDFs off our site.”

-The website also lacked any sense of security with only one password shared widely between departments.
-Given the nature of some of the documents uploaded on the website, Myers knew IHCC compromised its security without a better tool for managing documents.
+The website also lacked true security with a single password shared widely between departments.
+Given the nature of some of the documents uploaded on the website, Myers knew IHCC faced risk, leading to further conversations on a go forward plan.

 “We had a pretend locked down portal because it was easy to access, and knowing most coders, anybody could figure it out based on breadcrumbs throughout our website,” Myers said.
 “It became a bit of a concern.”

-In 2019, IHCC hired Cory Lamb for its Chief Technology Officer position and with it, a renewed approach to employee collaboration and improved security policies.
-One of Lamb’s first initiatives: find a portal with dual functionality for both employees and students.
-Despite a directive for removing PDFs from the website and improving collaboration, IHCC also wanted their technology investment to improve communication with students.
+In 2019, IHCC hired Cory Lamb as Chief Technology Officer, who quickly rolled up his sleeves to improve employee collaboration and security.
+One of Lamb’s first initiatives — find a portal with dual functionality for both employees and students.
+In addition to plans to remove PDFs from the website and improve collaboration, IHCC also wanted technology to improve communication with students.

 We had a pretend locked down portal because it was easy to access, and knowing most coders, anybody could figure it out based on breadcrumbs throughout our website.